Aug. 6: Predators hire Trotz as first coach

 THIS DATE IN HISTORY: Aug.
 6

-1997: Barry Trotz is named as the first coach of the Nashville Predators, who are scheduled to enter the NHL in the 1998-99 season.
+1997: Barry Trotz is named the first coach of the Nashville Predators, who are scheduled to enter the NHL in the 1998-99 season.

 2010: Mike Modano, the NHL's all-time leading scorer among U.S.-born players and a native of Livonia, Michigan, is introduced as the newest member of the Detroit Red Wings.
 He joins the team he grew up watching after spending 20 seasons with the Minnesota North Stars/Dallas Stars franchise.

-Modano had to wear No. 90 after wearing No. 9 throughout his time with Minnesota and Dallas because that number has long since been retired by the Red Wings in honor of Gordie Howe.
-Modano is limited to 40 games because of a wrist injury and finishes with NHL career lows of four goals and 15 points before retiring in the summer of 2011 with 1,374 points (561 goals, 813 assists) in 1,499 games.
-He is inducted into the Hockey Hall of Fame in 2014.
+Modano has to wear No. 90 with Detroit after wearing No. 9 throughout his time with Minnesota and Dallas because that number has long since been retired by the Red Wings in honor of Gordie Howe.
+Modano is limited to 40 games because of a wrist injury and finishes with NHL career lows of four goals and 15 points.
+He retires in the summer of 2011 with 1,374 points (561 goals, 813 assists) in 1,499 NHL games.